- Community Development (CDBG)

 - Landlord Resources

 - Loans & Grants for Housing

 Our Upcoming Events

 Justifications for Rent Increase Higher than the CPI Increase

-Saving rent increases that are not given in one year and imposing them in subsequent years.
+- Banking: Saving rent increases that are not given in one year and imposing them in later years.

 NOTE: An owner may take the CPI Increase OR any combination of individual adjustments, but not both.